writingdeveloper/Github-Portfolio-Web-Service/README.md

 ## Issues

 Use the Issue tab if you have any problems and questions with this program.
 Please give some ideas or ask for cooperation!
 [Issue](https://github.com/sangumee/Github-Portfolio-Web-Service/issues)

-Also, since the member personal page has not been developed, there is no membership withdrawal function after signing up.
-And now Github's personal information is stored on the server.
-If you request me to delete this, send your Github nickname to super2451894@gmail.com and I will notify you after deleting your personal information.

 ## License